-The shear amount of thing I have to use in homeschooling is absolutely ridiculous.
-Not to mention all of the record keeping if you do that.
-I have some really great ideas, and I also found some wonderful ideas from other blogger/homeschooling mamas.
+The sheer amount of things I have to use in homeschooling is absolutely ridiculous.
+Not to mention all of the record-keeping if you do that.
+I have some really great ideas, and I also found some wonderful ideas from other bloggers/homeschooling mamas.
 I have 10 great tips for an organized homeschool.

 Now let’s get organized!

 10 Ideas for an Organized Homeschool

 - Use a large binder w/ custom design: Get a large 3 ring binder for logging every day.
 Buy a pack of loose paper, and put it in there.
 Write a description of what was done that day.
 Log websites you visited, and subjects you studied.
 To dress up your awesome new binder for FREE, like I did.
 Go to Avery.com/print.
 You can design your own cover.
 I also printed the same thing changing the paper to 3×5 to make a pretty picture for the binding edge.